D04: The Role of a Lietime

 BARGIE: Kitchen.

-COFFEE DRINKER: Hi, hello.
-Could I just get a cup of coffee and definitely not a cup of gas?
+COFFEE DRINKER: Uh… hi, hello.
+Um, could I just get a cup of coffee and definitely not a cup of gas?

 COFFEE DRINKER: Alright, sure.
-I'll just take a cup of coffee.
-Thank you.
+I'll just, uh… I’ll take a cup of coffee.

 DERF: Sorry, it's Zenk coffee.
-Get out of here.
+Get outta here.
 Go back to your job.

 GUY WHO POINTS OUT FIRES: Hey, hey, everybody.
 The generator's on fire.
 Where's the fire extinguisher?

-BARGIE: I have one.
-I have the fire extinguisher on me because I am very… I have it.
+BARGIE: [slightly stilted] I have one.
+I have the fire extinguisher on me, because I am very… I have it.

 BARGIE: Would you like to have some of the fire extinguisher that I definitely have?